What is an Australian Working Holiday Maker/Work & Holiday (WHM) Visa?

 - You must not have any medical issues which could be deemed as critical.

-Individuals working in specified industries (farming and agriculture, plant and animal cultivation, fishing, mining and construction, and tree farming) have the option to renew their WHM visa for a second consecutive year to to extend their stay in Australia from 12 months to 24 months.
-These 2nd-year applications can be made off-shore as well as on-shore.
+Individuals working in specified industries (farming and agriculture, plant and animal cultivation, fishing, mining and construction, and tree farming) have the option to renew their WHM visa for a second (3 month work requirement) or third (6 month work requirement) consecutive year to to extend their stay in Australia from 12 months to 36 months.
+These 2nd and 3rd year applications can be made off-shore as well as on-shore.

 Strategies for extending the 6 month work limitation.